mendozaaalvaro-oss/2025-se-tech-challenge/README.md

 ## Configuration Guide

-To configure this application with your Auth0 tenant, update the configuration file with your credentials.

-Edit the [src/auth_config.json](src/auth_config.json) file and replace the placeholder values with your Auth0 information:
+To configure this application with your Auth0 tenant, edit the [src/auth_config.json](src/auth_config.json) file and replace the placeholder values with your Auth0 information:

 - `domain`: Your Auth0 tenant custom domain
 - `canonical_domain`: Your Auth0 tenant canonical domain (needed as the audience for client credential flows)